wmo-im/wis2box-training/documentation/docs/en/practical-sessions/setting-up-wis2-downloader.md

 bash setup.sh
 ```

-Use the following download path `/home/{USER}/wis2-downloads` and press Enter to use the defaults for both the user and groups.
+Use the following download path `/home/<username>/wis2-downloads` replacing `<username>` with your username.
+Next, press Enter to use the defaults for both the user and groups.

 !!! note "Managing user permissions"
     You can use your different values of the user and group by modifying `WIS2DWONLOADER_UID` and `WIS2DWONLOADER_GID` in the .env file.